oroinc/documentation/community/issues.rst

 .. finish_report_translation_issue

+.. _report-doc-issue:

 Report a Documentation Issue
 ----------------------------

-To report an issue in the Oro documentation, file a suggestion for improvement, or share your feedback, please, send an email to the `documentation [at] oroinc.com <mailto:documentation@oroinc.com>`_.
+To report an issue in the Oro documentation, file a suggestion for improvement, or share your feedback, please, send an email to `doc@oroinc.com <mailto:doc@oroinc.com>`_.

 .. note:: You are welcome to contribute to the Oro documentation.
 See more information :ref:`here <documentation-standards>`.